-DYNABYTE can be used for both RTE, as well as similarity detection outside networking or communication domain.
-A strategy to never correct under-sampling can be used for RTE, since it occurs mostly for smaller sampling periods, and does not hurt savings.
+DYNABYTE can be used for both RTE, as well as similarity detection outside networking or communication domain, especially for sampling changing content, such as network traffic where periods of textual, binary, and mixed payloads alternate.
+A strategy to never correct undersampling can be used for RTE, since it occurs mostly for smaller sampling periods, and does not hurt savings.
 On the other hand, we may wish to correct under-sampling if redundancy detection is the main objective, such as in applications that detect similarity, e.g. plagiarism detection.
 Correct sampling rate will then increase the level of detected redundancy, and there is no concern with encoding penalty.
-In any domain, even if sampling rate correction is expected to be rare, specific markers should be used simply because they improve detected redundancy.
+In any domain, even where sampling rate correction may be rare, specific markers should be used to detect more redundant content.